joelburget/website/posts/private/plaintext.md

 ### Editor Integrations are Flaky

 I love text editor integrations.
 They're [awesome](http://vimawesome.com/).
 But they seem to break all the time.
 Why?
-Because they try to make sense of your code *as you're writing it*.
+Because trying to make sense of your code *as you're writing it* is really, really hard.

 Take this code for example: